Entry 3 Speaking and Listening

 Brief course description:

-This is a 17-week ESOL Entry 3 Speaking and Listening Exam Course.
+This is an 18-week ESOL Entry 3 Speaking and Listening Exam Course.

 Objectives: